-The Pearl Harbor Visitor Center is managed by the National Park Service.
-Parking, entrance, and tickets are free to all visitors.
-Over 1,000 free tickets to the USS Arizona Memorial are available daily on a first-come, first-served basis.
-Tickets are issued to each individual visitor; therefore, all individuals in your party must be present at the ticket counter at the time of issue.
+Over 1,300 tickets to the memorial are given away every day, starting when the park opens at 7:00 a.m.
+Tickets are available on a first-come, first-served basis and are issued to each individual visitor.
+Therefore, all individuals in your party must be present at the ticket counter at the time of issue.